-Parents are encouraged to get to know their child's COMPASS Group Teacher as this teacher follows their contact group through to the end of year 10.
+Compass is our pastoral care program at Campbell High School and is designed to give each student and their family a teacher to support them during their time at the school.
+Parents are encouraged to get to know their child's Contact Group Teacher as this teacher follows their contact group through to the end of year 10.
 The COMPASS Group Teacher is the first point of contact for issues requiring clarification.

 Students meet with their Contact teacher for 8 minutes every morning for roll call and notices and for approximately 60 minutes, four times per semester to deliver pastoral care sessions.
 Pastoral care sessions consist of a variety of topics including social and emotional wellbeing, cyber safety, time management and study skills.